takawitter/robodova/README.md

 4. Run sample application (with apt)
 --------
-  Before run, be sure Xcode ran once at your system.
   * Right-click RobodovaSampleAppWithApt/libs-apt/*.jardesc and select Create Jar
   * Clear (rebuild) the project
   * Right-click RobodovaSampleAppWithApt project and select Run As -> iOS Simulator App